San Francisco Bay Guardian - October 18, 2000 Pgs. 14-16, 34-35

 McCarthy and the developers were getting frustrated by Prop.
 M's limits on the amount of new office space that can be built in the city every year.
 So he was using his political connections and trickery in an attempt to repeal - without a vote of the people - the landmark proposition that 14 years ago had slowed runaway office growth and saved San Francisco's neighborhoods.

-City on the line
+City on the Line

 The impact of McCarthy's sneaky plan would have been profound: since many, perhaps most, of the new big office projects that developers want to build in neighborhoods like the Mission District and Potrero Hill were, in fact, designed for Multimedia companies, his legislation could have ended any effective controls on growth.
-Welsh insisted that McCarthy would never get away with the scheme.
+Welch insisted that McCarthy would never get away with the scheme.
 "You cannot kill a voter-approved mandate [by getting the Board of Supervisors to pass] an ordinance," he told the lobbyist.
 And when the details of McCarthy's plan became public, even the pro-development supervisors realized the absurdity of his define-away-the-dot-coms plan.
 Katz's proposal to designate multimedia office development "research and development" went nowhere.

 But McCarthy wasn't giving up his goal of overturning Prop.
 M. Within several months he and a handful of other downtown lobbyists had convinced Mayor Willie Brown to put a measure on the November ballot that would, for all practical purposes, destroy 14 years of city planning policy, wipe out a citizen initiative that has become a national model for growth control, and give big developers the freedom to bulldoze what's left of San Franciscoís thriving neighborhoods and diverse economy.

 The future of San Francisco will be on the line Nov.
-7, when two competing ballot measures - one, Proposition L, backed by Welsh and a host of housing and neighborhood activists, and the other, Proposition K, the work of Brown, McCarthy, and the developers - vie for voter support.
+7, when two competing ballot measures - one, Proposition L, backed by Welch and a host of housing and neighborhood activists, and the other, Proposition K, the work of Brown, McCarthy, and the developers - vie for voter support.

 Prop.
 K would accelerate the rate of multimedia office development in neighborhoods that are already suffering from overcrowding and gentrification and, as a result, would accelerate the eviction of nonprofits, arts groups, and renters.
 "This is a repeal of Prop.
-M," Welsh told us.
+M," Welch told us.
 "Everything in [Prop.
 K] could be done by ordinance, except to lift the annual limit on office development, and that's what Prop.
 K does."
 Of course, Prop.
 K supporters disagree.
 "Prop.
 K attempted to find a balanced approach," Emilio Cruz said at a Sept.
 27 workshop on Prop.
 K held by the San Francisco Partnership, a pro-business group created by Gap CEO Don Fisher.

 Cruz, who has taken a leave of absence from his job as the mayor's director of economic development to lead the Prop.
 K campaign, argued that the measure "keeps the cap of 900,000 square feet and defines multimedia [developments] as subject to the exactions [fees].
 We needed to compromise, and Prop.
 K does that.